Jane's Addiction: Musical style and influences

+Often associated with alternative rock, Jane's Addiction is credited for the mainstream exposure of the alternative music scene in the 1990s, and as pioneers of the first wave of alternative metal, combining heavy metal music with progressive rock.
+Critics have also described the band's sound as art punk, art rock, funk-punk, funk metal, hard rock, progressive punk and psychedelic rock.
+Although the band has been characterized as nu metal, they are often instead considered a predecessor to the genre.

+According to Navarro, each of the band's members has (for the most part) unique influences: "We've never been on the same page in terms of our personal tastes, any one of us.
+We all have different record collections, with a few bands we land on at the same time - classic Pink Floyd, Led Zeppelin, and [Rolling] Stones.
+We all kind of come together in that one little genre, but apart from that everything we love and are influenced by as individuals is completely different."

 Talking about Ritual de lo Habitual, Alice Cooper remarked, "I can spot traces of other people on this album, us included, but that's all they are: traces.
 They were a really original band.
 This is their peak album, where they really went out on a limb.
 Sometimes I get so caught up in these songs, I can actually feel the band pushing themselves to their limits.
 Sometimes I can't believe how strong it is.
 I wonder if this will have the same effect on some kid as Chuck Berry had on me ..."